Functorial semi-norms on singular homology and (in)flexible manifolds: Functorial semi-norms (not) induced from the singular chain complex

-\begin{thm} There are finite functorial semi-norms on singular homology that are not induced from a finite functorial semi-norm on the singular chain complex. \end{thm} \begin{proof} Let $\varphi \colon \R_{\geq 0} \longrightarrow \R_{\geq 0}$ be a degree monotonic map that grows faster than linearly (Example~\ref{exa:degmon}) in the sense that $\lim_{x \rightarrow \infty} \varphi(x) / x = \infty$; moreover, let $d \in \N_{\geq 2}$.
 We now consider the functorial semi-norm~$\fsn{\cdot}$ on singular homology in degree~$d$ associated with the finite functorial semi-norm on fundamental classes of oriented closed connected $d$-manifolds given by composing~$\varphi$ with the simplicial volume (Proposition~\ref{prop:degmoncomp} and Theorem~\ref{thm:genfunsn}); notice that $\fsn{\cdot}$ is finite.

 \emph{Assume} for a contradiction that $\fsn{\cdot}$ were induced from a finite functorial semi-norm.
 Then in view of Proposition~\ref{prop:chainfunsn} we would have

 However, we now show that $\fsn{\cdot}$ ``grows too fast'' to be able to satisfy this estimate.
 To see this consider the properties of hyperbolic manifolds more closely: Let $M$ be an oriented closed connected hyperbolic \mbox{$d$-mani}\-fold.
 Then the fundamental group~$\pi_1(M)$ of~$M$ is residually finite~\cite[p.~542]{sambusetti}; so for any~$k \in \N$ there is a subgroup~$\Gamma_k \subset \pi_1(M)$ satisfying